awsdocs/amazon-ec2-user-guide/doc_source/instancedata-add-user-data.md

 ## Retrieve instance user data<a name="instancedata-user-data-retrieval"></a>

 **Note**
-The examples in this section use the IPv4 address of the instance metadata service: `169.254.169.254`\.
+The examples in this section use the IPv4 address of the IMDS: `169.254.169.254`\.
 If you are retrieving instance metadata for EC2 instances over the IPv6 address, ensure that you enable and use the IPv6 address instead: `fd00:ec2::254`\.
-The IPv6 address of the instance metadata service is compatible with IMDSv2 commands\.
+The IPv6 address of the IMDS is compatible with IMDSv2 commands\.
 The IPv6 address is only accessible on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.

 To retrieve user data from within a running instance, use the following URI\.